Hyper-TH/be-cared/README.md

 npm install @tailwindcss/line-clamp
 ```

+## Firebase Private Key
+Within your Firebase console, go to:

+`Project settings` > `Service Accounts`

+Then select `Generate new private key`

+Then paste the values into the `.env.example`

 ## Environment variables
 Use the `.env.example` file as a template (and remove `.example`).
 All of the environment variable values can be found within your `config.js` from your Firebase account.
 The `REACT_APP_LOCALHOST` variable can be your `localhost` domain or your deployed link.